DEFRA/ffc-pay-request-editor/README.md

 }
 ```

+## Azure App Registration

+This service has been integrated into Azure App Registration using the msal-node [npm package](https://www.npmjs.com/package/@azure/msal-node)

+By default, authentication is disabled.
+It can be enabled by setting the `AUTHENTICATION_ENABLED` environment variable to `true`

+If authentication is enabled, this service needs to be registered with [Azure App Registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)

+The following environment varibles need to be set:

+- AZURE_CLIENT_ID
+- AZURE_TENANT_ID
+- AZURE_CLIENT_SECRET

+These can be retrieved from the App Registration overview blade.

+The following roles need [setting up](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps)

+- Payments.Enrichment.Admin
+- Payments.Ledger.Amend
+- Payments.Ledger.Check

+For users to access this service, the users need to be assigned to the relevant roles above through Azure Enterprise Applications.

 ## Running the application

 The application is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production.